-The Planning Criteria used by the IMO in undertaking the Long Term PASA is that there should be sufficient available capacity in each Capacity Year during the planning horizon to:
+Griffin Energy notes that in the Planning Criteria used by the IMO in undertaking the Long Term PASA, there should be sufficient available capacity in each Capacity Year during the planning horizon to:

 - 1. meet forecast peak demand, plus a reserve margin; and - 2. limit expected energy shortfalls to 0.002 per cent of annual energy consumption.